 As we near clinical trials, a clinical scale that is sensitive enough to measure successful outcomes needs to be refined;

 Patients with different kinds of CMT must be evaluated in a uniform manner so that high-quality clinical data is available to researchers developing clinical trials and studying CMT in humans; and,

 Researchers will have to identify genetic modifiers that contribute to variations in patients with identical CMT mutations, even within the same family.

-The CMTA, along with the Muscular Dystrophy Association, CMT United Kingdom, and TREAT NMD (the European Neuromuscular Network), are the partnering patient advocacy groups within INC. The CMTA is well positioned to facilitate patient recruitment and involvement in cutting-edge research.
+The CMTA, along with the Muscular Dystrophy Association, CMT United Kingdom, and TREAT NMD (the European Neuromuscular Network), are the partnering patient advocacy groups within the INC. The CMTA is well positioned to facilitate patient recruitment and involvement in cutting-edge research.
 To that end, we also encourage you to complete a CMTA Patients as Partners in Research Profile so that we can keep you informed about current research and opportunities to participate.